AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/action-bar/index.md

 ## Examples:
 ### Buttons conditional rendering

-Content Fragment Admin invokes getButtons method each time a user changes content fragments selection.
+Content Fragment Admin invokes the getButtons method each time a user changes the content fragments selection.
 Therefore, you can dynamically return different sets of buttons based on the data that has changed on the page.
 For example:

 ```js